 Al Karlssen

-Al Karlssen about 6 years ago
+Al Karlssen over 6 years ago

 Great article.
 I think that the technology of AR definitely has a great future. now we can see AR ads on the streets in almost any big city, for example, advertising a film of Lego, Pepsi or Uber.
 You can find many videos on Youtube.
 It was also used in schools and universities.
 Schoolchildren could write a short description of the books and the teachers talk about their subjects and themselves on the timetable board.
 You need only a smartphone for all this things.
 And some companies create cool AR app and it will be the main trends of 2017.